 15 IU/0.3 mL, 30 mL bottle, 1 count (NDC 61703-0419-78) - discontinued

 15 IU/0.3 mL, 12 mL bottle, 1 count (UPC 92771-072512) - discontinued

 Reason for the Shortage

 - Geritrex discontinued vitamin E oral drops in January 2017.

 - Pfizer (Hospira) discontinued Aquasol E oral drops in October 2016.

 15 IU/0.3 mL, 30 mL bottle, 1 count (NDC 54838-0005-30)

 Estimated Resupply Dates

-Hospira has both Aquasol E Drop products on back order and the company cannot estimate a release date.
+Silarx has vitamin E drops on back order and the company estimates a release date in mid-January 2017.

 « Back to Drug Shortage Product Bulletins